-- a) Submit to the MEDQ for Compliance Assessment a Basement Impacted by DFL Report detailing mitigation options for basement(s) impacted by the DFL, certified by a suitably qualified and experienced RPEQ, addressing at a minimum: - Compliance with the requirements of the Hydraulic Model Reset Report approved under condition 47, titled Hydraulic Model Reset Report; - ii) Details of proposed flood barriers, automatic mechanical flood barrier system is preferred; - a) Prior to commencing use of the relevant Precinct, Subprecinct or Stage iii) Confirmation that ventilation openings are above the DFL; iv) Confirmation that essential electrical services are above the DFL: and Confirmation that all wall penetrations below the DFL are watertight. b) Design all relevant Development in accordance with the b) At all times Basement Impacted by DFL Report approved under part a) of this condition.
-49. Compliance Assessment - Scour Assessment Report a) Submit to the MEDQ for Compliance Assessment a Scour a) Prior to Assessment Report, detailing the assessment procedure and commencing design of adequate scour protection for Maritime Structures Maritime Works and ensuring the Brisbane River bed is suitably protected for the relevant from excessive scour due to the Development.
-Scour Precinct, Subassessments are to be based on two-dimensional modelling, precinct or Stage providing that the bed material properties are accurately defined with respect to the critical bed shear stress for mobilisation.
+a) Submit to the MEDQ for Compliance Assessment a Basement Impacted by DFL Report detailing mitigation options for basement(s) impacted by the DFL, certified by a suitably qualified and experienced RPEQ, addressing at a minimum: i) Compliance with the requirements of the Hydraulic Model Reset Report approved under condition 47, titled Hydraulic Model Reset Report; ii) Details of proposed flood barriers, automatic mechanical flood barrier system is preferred; iii) Confirmation that ventilation openings are above the DFL; iv) Confirmation that essential electrical services are above the DFL; and v) Confirmation that all wall penetrations below the DFL are watertight. a) Prior to commencing use of the relevant Precinct, Sub- precinct or Stage b) Design all relevant Development in accordance with the Basement Impacted by DFL Report approved under par this condition. b) At all times 49. Со mpliance Assessment - Scour Assessment Report a) Submit to the MEDQ for Compliance Assessment a Scour Assessment Report, detailing the assessment procedure and design of adequate scour protection for Maritime Structures and ensuring the Brisbane River bed is suitably protected from excessive scour due to the Development.
+Scour assessments are to be based on two-dimensional modelling, providing that the bed material properties are accurately defined with respect to the critical bed shear stress for mobilisation.
 The investigation into scour potential is to include a detailed justification of the critical bed shear stress used.
-Where the two-dimensional modelling assessment identifies a significant potential for the remobilisation of fines due to the proposed Maritime Structures, a full threedimensional model assessment will be required.
-The report is to be certified by a suitably qualified and experienced RPEQ. b) Design all relevant Development in accordance with the b) At all times Scour Assessment Report approved under part a) of this condition.
-50. Compliance Assessment - Flood Emergency Management Plan a) Submit to the MEDQ for Compliance Assessment a Flood a) Prior to Emergency Management Plan (FEMP), certified by a suitably commencing qualified and experienced RPEQ, addressing at a minimum: Building Work, Any relevant requirements of the Hydraulic Model Reset where for New Report approved under condition 47, titled Compliance Built Form, in Assessment - Hydraulic Model Reset Report: the relevant ii) All areas affected by the Brisbane River up to the Precinct, Subprobable maximum flood: precinct or iii) Passive and active flood measures including monitoring, Stage evacuation trigger levels, roles and responsibilities, training and post flood response measures; iv) The following documents (or later versions where superseded): A. State Planning Policy, July 2017; B. AS/NZS ISO 31000:2009 Risk management -Principles and guidelines; and C. The Australian Disaster Resilience Handbook Collection Handbook 7 - Managing the Floodplain: A Guide to Best Practice in Flood Risk Management in Australia and Handbook 10 - National Emergency Risk Assessment Guidelines. b) Implement and maintain the FEMP approved under part a) of this condition. b) Upon commencing the first use, and to be maintained at all times Pedes trian Bridge 51.
-Navigation Study a) Submit to the MEDQ a Navigation Study and supporting information, which establishes the minimum requirements for the vertical and horizontal clearances for the navigation channel(s) to achieve maritime safety and to inform the design of the Pedestrian Bridge.
-The supporting information is to include evidence of consultation with the Regional Harbour Master and Council on the methodology and findings of the Navigation Study.
-The purpose of the consultation is to obtain confirmation from the Regional Harbour Master and Council that the minimum requirements for the navigation channel(s) are acceptable.
-The evidence is to include the date(s) of consultation, the information supplied to the consulted entities, a list of the persons consulted, the comments received (both written and verbal), and a response to the comments received, with the following entities. a) Prior to commencing Pedestrian Bridge Works b) The recommendations of the Navigation Study, required under part a) of this condition, are to be incorporated into the Pedestrian Bridge design (refer condition 53, titled Compliance Assessment - Pedestrian Bridge Design and Construction Plans). b) Prior to commencing Pedestrian Bridge Works 52.
-Compliance Assessment - Pedestrian Analysis for the Pedestrian Bridge a) Submit to the MEDQ for Compliance Assessment a Pedestrian Analysis for the Pedestrian Bridge Report (PAPBR).
-The PAPBR is to be certified by a suitably qualified and experienced RPEQ, addressing at a minimum: i) The Highway Capacity Manual (HCM) as referenced in the Austroads Guide to Traffic Management Part 3 to determine the minimum Pedestrian Bridge width based on the predicted pedestrian movements.
-The minimum width is to be measured between handrails; ii) The minimum bridge width requirements which are to achieve: A. Level of Service (LOS) A for the pedestrian walkway in non-event mode; B. LOS A for the proposed stairs on the South Bank Parklands side in non-event mode, unless otherwise agreed to in writing by the MEDQ; iii) Crowd modelling for large events, such Riverfire and New Year's Eve.
-The modelling is required to identify a) Prior to commencing Pedestrian Bridge Works
+Where the two-dimensional modelling assessment identifies a significant potential for the remobilisation of fines due to the proposed Maritime Structures, a full three-dimensional model assessment will be required.
+The report is to be certified by a suitably qualified and experienced RPEQ.
+Prior to commencing Maritime Works for the relevant Precinct, Sub- precinct or Stage b) Design all relevant Development in accordance with the Scour Assessment Report approved under part a) of this condition. b) At all times 50.
+Compliance Assessment - Flood Emergency Management Plan a) Submit to the MEDQ for Compliance Assessment a Flood Emergency Management Plan (FEMP), certified by a suitably qualified and experienced RPEQ, addressing at a minimum: i) Any relevant requirements of the Hydraulic Model Reset Report approved under condition 47, titled Compliance Assessment - Hydraulic Model Reset Report; ii) All areas affected by the Brisbane River up to the probable maximum flood; a) Prior to commencing Building Work, where for New Built Form, in the relevant Precinct, Sub- precinct or Stage

+- iii) Passive and active flood measures including monitoring, evacuation trigger levels, roles and responsibilities, training and post flood response measures; - iv) The following documents (or later versions where superseded): - A. State Planning Policy, July 2017; - B. AS/NZS ISO 31000:2009 Risk management Principles and guidelines; and - C. The Australian Disaster Resilience Handbook Collection Handbook 7 - Managing the Floodplain: A Guide to Best Practice in Flood Risk Management in Australia and Handbook 10 - National Emergency Risk Assessment Guidelines. - b) Implement and maintain the FEMP approved under part a) of this condition. - b) Upon commencing the first use, and to be maintained at all times